clvv/fasd/README.md

 List of all commands that needs to be shifted, defaults to "sudo busybox".

 $_FASD_IGNORE
-List of all commands that will be ignored, defaults to "fasd cd ls echo".
+List of all commands that will be ignored, defaults to "fasd ls echo".

 $_FASD_TRACK_PWD
 Fasd defaults to track your "$PWD".
 Set this to 0 to disable this behavior.